dnguyen2017/moose-models/harvest_analysis.md

 At higher levels of harvest ($0.3 < harvest \leq 1$) both moose and ticks populations decline to zero.
 But, notice that for intermediate harvesting intensities (0.4 and 0.5)  ticks died out sooner than the moose.
 This indicates that harvesting can theoretically be used to control winter ticks.
 This result is an emergent property of the feedback between moose population size and tick recruitment.
 Since constant harvesting strategies caused extirpation of both moose and ticks, it would be useful to model harvesting strategies that varied with time or were dependent on moose population size.

-Using time- or state-dependent harvesting to control tick outbreaks by dynamically regulating moose populations was already proposed by Samuel (2004).
+Using time- or state-dependent harvesting was proposed by @samuel_white_2004 to control tick outbreaks by dynamically regulating moose populations below levels which allow for tick outbreaks.
 However, the success of this approach depends on knowing the critical thresholds where tick outbreaks can occur so that moose populations can be managed below it.
 By parameterizing the burden-structured models I developed here with field data, it may be possible to estimate the critical moose population thresholds for winter tick outbreaks in a way similar to how herd-immunity thresholds are estimated for vaccine-preventable human diseases.
-Dynamic optimization methods (stochastic dynamic programming) could be then used to develop state-dependent harvesting strategies to meet specific management objectives.
+Dynamic optimization methods [stochastic dynamic programming; @marescot_complex_2013] could be then used to develop state-dependent harvesting strategies to meet specific management objectives.

 ## References